 You can adjust the amount of rum that gets soaked into the cake to suit your own taste; I confess I prefer it quite boozy. 😉

-You’ll find plenty of other indulgent ideas like this one in our Cakes & Pies Category or our Desserts Category.
+You’ll find hundreds of other sweet ideas in our Cakes & Pies Category and even more in our Desserts Category.

 - 1 cup raisins